Behan-Ravishka/TravelEase/README.md

-# TravelEase 🌍✈️
+# TravelEase - Travel Booking System🌍✈️

-**TravelEase** is a modern and fully responsive travel booking website that allows users to search, book accommodations, and explore destinations around the world.
+**TravelEase** Built as our First-Year Mini Web Development Group Project for assignment for Web Development I Module, this is a modern and fully responsive travel booking website that allows users to search, book accommodations, and explore destinations around the world.
 The website provides real-time availability, currency conversion, and flexible payment options, making travel planning seamless.
 The design is visually striking with smooth transitions, interactive features, and a modern glass effect to create a unique user experience.

 ## Features ✨